eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

    This manual describes MySQL Connector/J, the JDBC implementation for communicating with MySQL servers.

-   Document generated on: 2009-09-11 (revision: 16574)
+   Document generated on: 2011-07-01 (revision: 26690)
      _______________________________________________________

 MySQL Connector/J

-   MySQL provides connectivity for client applications developed in the Java programming language via a JDBC driver, which is called MySQL Connector/J.
+   MySQL provides connectivity for client applications developed in the Java programming language through a JDBC driver, which is called MySQL Connector/J.

    MySQL Connector/J is a JDBC Type 4 driver.
 Different versions are available that are compatible with the JDBC 3.0 and JDBC 4.0